pivotal/docs-tap/azure-install/install-azure.hbs.md

 # Install Tanzu Application Platform package and profiles on Azure

-This topic describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository on to AWS.
+This topic describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository on to Azure.

 Before installing the packages, ensure you have: